arangodb/docs/3.10/aql/data-queries.md

 modification queries, but mandatory in data access queries.
 Despite the empty result, the above query still creates a new user document.

-You may provide a key for the new document; if not provided, ArangoDB will create one for you.
+You may provide a key for the new document; if not provided, ArangoDB creates one for you.

 ```js
 INSERT {